martijnboland/appoints-api-node/README.md

 Alright, so we're not supposed to view the resource unauthenticated and we need to supply an authorization token.
 How can we get a token?
 Perhaps follow one of the links?
 We're going to try the Google route: ```http://localhost:3000/auth/google```.
 At this point there are two options:

-1. Do a GET request that will redirect to the Google authentication/authorization page that redirects back to our API after successful authorization.
+1. Do a GET request to ```http://localhost:3000/auth/google``` that will redirect to the Google authentication/authorization page that redirects back to our API after successful authorization.
 After this, we generate our own JWT token and redirect again with the access_token in the hash: ```http://localhost/auth/loggedin#access_token=eyJ0eXAiOiJK...```.
 From here, things are unfortunately a bit hacky because this is the only place where the API doesn't return a nice JSON response but HTML with a script that posts the access_token back to the opener window:

     ```
     if (window.opener) { window.opener.postMessage(window.location.hash.replace("#access_token=", ""), "*"); }
     ```
 This to facilitate browser clients from other domains that use a popup browser window for the authentication flow but can not access the access_token hash due to cross-domain restrictions.
 With postMessage() it's possible to send values between browser windows and different domains.

-2. Do a POST request to the same url with an already obtained token via some client API.
-This generates the authorization token:
+2. Do a POST request to ```http://localhost:3000/auth/google``` with an already obtained token via some client API.
+This generates our authorization token:

     ```json
     {